Chicken Smells Like Eggs, Why Does It Happens?

 Chicken Smells Like Eggs

-So, where does this unpleasant smell or Chicken Smells Like Eggs come from?
-As I said earlier, the blood in the meat and the smell of chicken fat causes it to smell strange or sometimes like the smell of eggs.
+So, where does this unpleasant smell of Chicken Smells Like Eggs come from?
+As I said earlier, the blood in the meat and the smell of chicken fat cause it to smell strange or sometimes like the smell of eggs.
 So, the smell of blood mixed with the meat here doesn’t mean it’s rotten and the chicken is rotten too.
 This means that there is blood contamination that has been damaged, and when you want to cook chicken, you have to wash it thoroughly until the egg-like smell or the unpleasant smell of fat disappears which sometimes resembles a fishy smell.

 If you find that the smell doesn’t disappear by washing it, even when you add lime juice, then you should consider whether the chicken meat has been contaminated with bacteria and is causing a bad smell.